-Our major source of protein is soy protein concentrate, which is a good source of fiber, as well as folate, copper, magnesium, manganese, molybdenum, potassium, phosphorus, and iron, but most importantly, it’s the only commonly consumed plant protein that’s comparable in quality to animal protein.
+Our products' major source of protein is soy protein concentrate, which is a good source of fiber, as well as folate, copper, magnesium, manganese, molybdenum, potassium, phosphorus, and iron, but most importantly, it’s the only commonly consumed plant protein that’s comparable in quality to animal protein.

 Soy protein’s high PDCAAS means you get plenty of nutritional bang for your buck with our products.
 For example, a 4 oz serving of Impossible Burger has 31% of the daily value (DV) for protein.

 Comparing the DVs for different proteins is a better way of comparing two products than grams of protein alone.
 Two foods may have the same amount of protein per serving, but very different DVs because of differences in their PDCAAS.